Disease & Vaccine Information

 The highly successful promotion by Wyeth Lederle, the CDC, and the American Academy of Pediatrics (AAP) made Prevnar (PCV7) the best-selling new pharmaceutical product of 2000, generating $461 million in sales.

 By 2001, however, PCV7’s popularity, in conjunction with manufacturing issues, resulted in vaccine shortages.
-The shortages required ACIP to temporarily revise PCV7 vaccine recommendations, prioritizing the vaccine’s use in children most at risk for pneumococcal disease.
+The shortages required ACIP to temporarily revise PCV7 vaccine recommendations, prioritizing the vaccine’s use for children most at risk for pneumococcal disease.
 Issues with vaccine shortages were not completely resolved until September of 2004.

-In October 2002, the FDA approved PCV7 for use in the prevention of middle ear infections (otitis media) despite clinical studies noting the vaccine to be only 7 percent effective against all types of acute otitis media.
+In October 2002, the FDA approved PCV7 for use in the prevention of middle ear infections (otitis media) despite clinical studies noting the vaccine to be only seven percent effective against all types of acute otitis media.

 Following PCV7 introduction on a global scale, scientists began to report that while the vaccine appeared to be effective in reducing nasopharyngeal carriage of S. pneumoniae strains found within the vaccine, this reduction had resulted in a significant increase in non-vaccine type strains, most notably, strain 19A, a highly virulent and antibiotic-resistant serotype.
 In Spain, an increase in invasive pneumococcal disease occurred following the introduction of PCV7, with the emergence of several non-vaccine type strains.

 Vaccine manufacturers responded to the emergence of multiple antibiotic-resistant strains of S. pneumoniae by introducing new pneumococcal vaccines containing additional strains.
-In March 2009, Synflorix (PCV10), a 10-valent pneumococcal conjugate vaccine, containing three additional strains not found in PCV7 (1, 5, and 7F) received approval for use in Europe.
+In March 2009, Synflorix (PCV10), a 10-valent pneumococcal conjugate vaccine, containing three additional strains not included in PCV7 (1, 5, and 7F) received approval for use in Europe.
 One year later, in February of 2010, Wyeth pharmaceuticals received approval for Prevnar 13 (PCV13) vaccine, a 13-valent pneumococcal conjugate vaccine, which added 6 additional strains (1, 3, 5, 6A, 7F, and 19A) to the original Prevnar (PCV) vaccine.

 In December of 2011, the FDA approved the expanded use of PCV13 under an “Accelerated Approval” process to include adults 50 years of age and older.
 The “Accelerated Approval” process allows products targeted to treat a serious condition or fill an unmet need the opportunity to receive quicker FDA approval based on laboratory tests or other measurements believed to possibly predict a clinical benefit.

 In this case, a comparison was made between antibody responses of individuals receiving either PCV13 or Merck’s 23-valent pneumococcal polysaccharide vaccine (PPSV23).
-PCV 13 was found to have a similar or higher antibody response when compared to PPSV23 and the FDA permitted this laboratory finding to fulfill the requirement needed to receive “Accelerated Approval”, despite knowing that the level of vaccine-induced antibodies required to protect an individual against a particular strain of pneumococcal infection is unknown.
+PCV 13 was found to have a similar or higher antibody response when compared to PPSV23 and the FDA permitted this laboratory finding to fulfill the requirement needed to receive “Accelerated Approval”, despite knowing that the level of vaccine-induced antibodies required to protect an individual against a particular strain of pneumococcal infection was unknown.

 While the ACIP declined to routinely recommend PCV13 for adults over the age of 50 following the FDA’s approval to expand its usage, the committee did vote to recommend the vaccine for use in immunocompromised adults 19 years of age and older, in June of 2012.
 The FDA, however, did not approve PCV13 for use in adults 19 to 49 until July 11, 2016.